 This program is open to students in grades 4 - 6.
-Level 1 team will practice on Thursday at 3:40.
-Level 2 team will practice on Monday & Wednesday.
+Practice will be on Wednesday and Thursday from 3:30 - 4:30.
 Students will get to compete with other schools in the district.
 They wrap up their year with an annual spring concert.